zkat/matrix-curious/README.md

 "Noisy" means you'll get a big notification badge and an audio notification.

+### If Matrix supports end-to-end encryption (E2EE), why don't all channels use it?

+E2EE is great, but it comes with some disadvantages when it comes to large community rooms, for example:

+1. Most bots don't work
+2. A lot of clients still don't support it
+3. It stops some conveniences from being possible, such as the server resizing images for you, which leaves more work on the client side (slowing things down)

+In general, there's not much/any benefit in E2EE for very large, public channels where anyone could be there, so the setting is turned off by default because of this.

 ## Hosting FAQ

 ### I want my own account/@ on my own domain.
 How can I do that?